 Interior and equipment

-Although, once you’re in there it’s a great place to be.
+You look pretty cool once you’re in there especially thanks to its large gullwing-style doors and once you’re in there, it’s a great place to be.
 BMW’s interiors are always logical, well built and luxurious and the i8 is no exception.
 The tried and tested infotainment is easy to use too and is surrounded by high-quality materials.
 Our only minor gripe is that you expect an interior to match the radical styling of the exterior, which isn’t the case, but that’s not exactly a bad thing.